 First of all, a tool like this is just great for holding the piece together while you work and assuring that the pipes are in to correct position.

 Additionally, good pipe clamps can help with pipe alignment and make sure that everything is just the way it is supposed to be.

 #4 Hand Grinders

 Hand grinders are a must-have for the serious welder.
 You don’t necessarily need a hand grinder, but it can be super beneficial to use one.

-With a hand grinder, you can fix small screw-ups or making other processes faster than they normally would be.
+With a hand grinder, you can fix small screw-ups or make other processes faster than they normally would be.

 So, all in all, hand grinders can help you take the finished product to the next level.